DefGuard/docs/support-1/troubleshooting-guides/desktop-client/vpn-location-is-missing-from-client.md

 Refresh the instance screen manually or restart the app.

-See [Mobile Client](../../../using-defguard-for-end-users/mobile-client/) for mobile client behavior.
+See [Mobile Client](../../../using-defguard-for-end-users/mobile-client/) for mobile client behaviour.

 ### You do not have access to the location